pcestola/ML4CV_assignement/README.md

 ## Setup
 1. Upload the entire project folder to Google Drive.
-2. Inside `main.ipynb`, a cell is provided to download and extract the dataset.
-Since this process can be time-consuming, if the dataset is already available on Google Drive, simply move it into the `data` folder and skip the cell.
-The final directory structure should be as follows:
+2. Inside `main.ipynb`, two cells are provided to download and extract the train and test datasets.
+If the datasets are already available on Google Drive, simply move them into the `data` folder and skip the cells.
+The cell for downloading the train set is disabled by default, as it is not necessary for testing the model.
+If both datasets are downloaded, the final directory structure should be as follows:
    ```plaintext
    data
    ├── train